Senior Care

-We can preform screenings to detect early changes in liver, kidney or other organ functions, and specialized dental care.
-Please be sure to ask about our special Senior Cat and Senior Dog packages that include recommended geriatric blood work tests, urinalysis, fecal analysis and twice a year physical exams at a discounted rate.
+Please be sure to ask about our special Senior Cat and Senior Dog packages that include recommended geriatric blood work tests, urinalysis, fecal analysis at a discounted rate.

 The senior blood work we run can detect changes in your cat or dog’s kidney, liver, thyroid, adrenal gland and other organs.
 If diagnosed early, before outward signs may be obvious to you, we can often significantly help in providing your pet with a much better quality of life, and often can significantly extend their years by minimizing damaging effects on their organs from improper diets, or by giving proper medications and supplements.